jaeheejung/jaeheejung.github.io/research.md

 #### Work in Progress: Papers

-Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee. "'The Economy is Rigged': Inequality Narratives and Support for Redistribution in Six Countries." _Under review._
+Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee. "'The Economy is Rigged': Inequality Narratives and Support for Redistribution in Six Countries." _R&R._

 Jung, Jae-Hee and Scott Clifford.
 "Varieties of Values: Moral Values Are Uniquely Divisive." _Under review._